 Tickets for the previously scheduled June 10, 2021 & May 5, 2022 shows will be honored on April 20, 2023.

 Tickets for the previously scheduled June 11, 2021 & May 6, 2022 shows will be honored on April 21, 2023.

 TMBG will spotlight on both Flood and their notorious "lost" 2001 album Mink Car, plus an alternate set of favorites to fully satisfy both regular and repeat customers.

 THEY MIGHT BE GIANTS MINK CAR plus FLOOD SHOW CELEBRATION

-The show is “an evening with” and TMBG will play two full sets with their electrifying live band featuring the trumpet genius Curt Ramm.
+The show is “an evening with” and TMBG will play two full sets with their electrifying live band featuring the show-stopping Mark Pender on trumpet.
 The sets will span the band’s entire career from early favorites to brand new tracks, as well as the live improvisations that have become a highlight of TMBG shows.